Mashha/Lesson_5-bootstrap/README.md

 ## Introduction

-This was part of smart ninja course i did in last year.
+This was part of smart ninja course i did in october 2021.
 Make product/service webiste with bootstrap.
 I learned how to use bootstrap and it was simple and fun.
 I do however prefer to use plain css.

 ## Technologies